Know Your Consumer Rights With Which?

 Which? asks the questions to help make the world a better place for consumers.
 Which? provides advice to help you understand your rights as a consumer and navigate an increasingly complex world.
 Our impartial product reviews are the result of rigorous tests..
 You can be confident a Which? recommendation is a recommendation you can trust.

-Listen to the Consumer Hour on LBC, Sundays 8-9pm with Clive Bull to get unbiased advice on a whole range of consumer issues from Alex Neill, Managing Director of Home Products and Services at Which?
+Listen to the Consumer Hour on LBC, Sundays 8-9pm with Clive Bull to get unbiased advice on a whole range of consumer issues from Adam French, Which? consumer rights expert.

 Watch the video below